lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Finna Steel Christmas** _(02-Jul-18 05:23 PM)_

-_Steel flips a coin.
+_Steely flips a coin.
 It lands on "tails"._

 > Awwwwn.